 Temporary practice permits.

-The Washington state board of nursing (board) conducts background checks on applicants to assure safe patient care.
+The board conducts background checks on applicants to assure safe patient care.
 Completion of a fingerprint-based national background check may cause a delay in licensing.

-(1) The board may issue a temporary practice permit to an applicant who holds an unrestricted, active license in another state which has substantially equivalent licensing standards to those in Washington.
+(1) The board may issue a temporary practice permit to an applicant who holds an unrestricted, active license in another U.S. jurisdiction which has substantially equivalent licensing standards to those in Washington state.
 The applicant must not be subject to denial of a license or issuance of a conditional or restricted license.

 (2) A temporary practice permit serves as a license to practice nursing during the time period specified on the permit.